What is the difference between compounded and brand-name GLP-1 medications?

 Compounded semaglutide is prepared by compounding pharmacies using pharmaceutical-grade semaglutide active pharmaceutical ingredient sourced from FDA-registered suppliers.
 The active ingredient itself is the same molecule as the one in Ozempic and Wegovy when properly sourced.
 What differs is the final product — concentration, excipients, sterility, and packaging are determined by the compounding pharmacy rather than by Novo Nordisk.

 Because compounded semaglutide has not been independently trialed, efficacy claims rely on the clinical data for the FDA-approved products.
-That data is strong — the STEP 1 trial demonstrated 14.9% mean weight loss over 68 weeks at the 2.4mg dose.
-However, extrapolating those results to a compounded version assumes the active ingredient is correctly dosed and absorbed, which depends on the compounding pharmacy's quality controls.
+The STEP 1 trial (Wilding et al., New England Journal of Medicine, 2021) reported 14.9% mean weight loss over 68 weeks at the 2.4mg dose.
+The trial authors concluded: "In participants with overweight or obesity, 2.4 mg of semaglutide once weekly plus lifestyle intervention was associated with sustained, clinically relevant reduction in body weight."
+Extrapolating those results to a compounded version assumes the active ingredient is correctly dosed and absorbed, which depends on the compounding pharmacy's quality controls.
 Individual results vary.

 Is compounded tirzepatide FDA approved?